Big Trouble in Little Tipi

 Show your support and appreciation for Urban Scout

-20 Comments on “Big Trouble in Little Tipi”
+20 responses to “Big Trouble in Little Tipi”

 2. Oh my god, attack of the run-on paragraph!!
 I just wanted to chime in with her suggestion on digging a narrow trench and covering that with something flat, you don’t really have to have a pipe.
 At Teaching Drum they used a trench and put in some rolls of birch bark for their tubing.
 Worked pretty well.
 And of course finding a pipe would work too, I imagine you could find some at a dump somewhere.